josemartos/beerankapi/README.md

 > Node.js, Express, MongoDB, Jest

+## Description

+It exposes routes to be implemented by [petproject](https://github.com/josemartos/petproject)

-## motivation
+## Motivation

 Personal project used as an object of experimentation to test new technologies, libraries, frameworks, techniques, etc.

-It exposes routes to be implemented by [petproject](https://github.com/josemartos/petproject)